 The direction of reform in Kenya appears to be shifting toward a corporate REIT model, a move industry executives say could address both governance and alignment concerns.
 A company structure would allow promoters to retain clearer strategic control while providing investors with more familiar oversight mechanisms such as boards and shareholder rights.

-If combined with a more coherent tax framework, such changes could revive interest in REITs and position them as a viable channel for mobilizing long-term capital into the country’s property and infrastructure sectors.
+If combined with a more coherent tax framework, such changes could further momentum in REIT development, positioning them as an attractive and viable channel for mobilizing long-term capital flows into the country’s property and infrastructure sectors.